Territorial Defense (Yugoslavia): Background

-Following the end of the Second World War, Yugoslavia became a socialist state following the success of the Yugoslav Partisans in their resistance of the Axis powers.
+Following the end of the Second World War and the success of the Yugoslav Partisans in their resistance to the Axis powers, Yugoslavia became a socialist state.
 In 1948, following the Tito–Stalin split, Yugoslavia broke ties with the Soviet Union and its allies.
 During the Cold War, it was one of the leading members of the Non-Aligned Movement.
 After the Soviet Invasion of Czechoslovakia in 1968, the concerns about an eventual Soviet attack started to rise within the Yugoslav leadership.
 The invasion of Czechoslovakia showed that the standing conventional forces of a small country could not repulse a surprise attack by a qualitatively and quantitatively superior aggressor.
 Being strategically positioned between the two major blocs, the NATO and the Warsaw Pact, Yugoslavia had to prepare its own military doctrine for a potential Third World War mass invasion scenario.

 Doctrine

 With the passing of the National Defense Law of 1969, Yugoslavia adopted a total war military doctrine named Total National Defense or Total People's Defense (ONO).
 It was inspired by the Yugoslav Partisan resistance movement against the Axis powers in the Second World War, and was designed to allow Yugoslavia to maintain or eventually reestablish its independent and non-aligned status should an invasion occur.
 According to it, any citizen who resists an aggressor is a member of the armed forces, thus the whole population could be turned into a monolithic resistance army.

 Starting from the elementary school education, over high schools, universities, organizations and companies, the authorities prepared the entire population to contest an eventual occupation of the country and finally to liberate it.
 For this purpose, the Territorial Defense (TO) would be formed to mobilize the population in case of an aggression.
 The combat readiness of the TO meant that the steps of organization and training could be bypassed after the start of hostilities.
 The TO would supplement the regular JNA, giving it greater defensive depth and an armed local population ready to support combat actions.
 Large numbers of armed civilians would increase the cost of an invasion to a potential aggressor.

 The most likely scenario in the doctrine of ONO was a general war between the NATO and the Warsaw Pact.
 In such a situation, Yugoslavia would remain non-aligned, and it would not accept foreign troops of either alliance on its territory.
 The doctrine did recognize the likelihood that one side or the other might try to seize Yugoslav territory as a forward staging area, to ensure lines of communication, or simply to deny the territory to enemy forces.
 Such action would be considered aggression and would be resisted.
 Regardless of ideology, the occupiers would be considered Yugoslavia's enemy.